 Step 1: Have an idea (that makes sense).

 Not every idea needs “an app for that.”
-We’ve all seen bad startups that end up failing before they get off the ground.
-A good app can’t fix a bad or misguided concept.
-So, do your research first!
+Do your research first!
 Ask yourself, “what is this problem I want to solve?”
-Look into why this problem exists and think about what technology can do to address this problem.
-Interview other people who might experience that problem, and get their feedback on possible solutions.
+Look into why this problem exists and think about what technology can do to address it.
+Interview people who might experience that problem, and get their feedback on possible solutions.
 If you find the answer is obvious and a web application makes everyone’s lives easier, great!
 You’re now ready to move on to the next phase.

 Step 2: Brainstorm key features that your app must have.

 In order to address the problem in Step 1, you now need to come up with a list of features that your app will have that address this problem.
 Examples of basic features for an app to collect money donations for charity causes might include: the ability to create charity profiles or causes that can receive donations, the ability to link a user’s credit card to donate money, and the ability to see how much money has been donated.